Alexisxcampos/capstoneTwo_EnjoyTheOutDoors/README.md

 <p align="center"; text=15px;>
  This capstone project features JavaScript, Bootstrap, HTML and CSS, with it's main focus being JavaScript.
  <br>
  Given a 6,000 line long array with all the national parks in the United States and their information listed, I was able to successfully create two quick and straight forward ways for users to navigate through the array.
-Users are able to find the park of their dreams through two categories: location (state) or park type.
+Users are able to find the park of their dreams through two categories: location (state/territory) or park type.
  <br>
- Additionally, I have given users the opportunity to easily search through all mountains in the United States by their location (State or terriorty).
-Upon selection in a drop down menu, every mountain in it's respective location is listed along with it's elevation and a description.
+ Additionally, I have given users the opportunity to easily search through an array listing all mountains in the United States by their location (state/terriorty) using a similar method.
   In this code, you can witness flawless execution of event handling, function declaration, array operations, string inerpolation and HTML Manipulation.
  See below for snippets of my webpage.
 </p>